cmwen/private-chat-hub-v3/docs/PRODUCT_ROADMAP.md

 ## Phase 5: Polish & Scale

 **Goal:** Production hardening.
-Make the app fast, accessible, international, and ready for diverse Android devices.
+Make the app fast, accessible, international, and ready for diverse mobile and desktop environments.
 No new major features — focus on quality.

 ### Key Features